Iām not sure what section this belongs in, but itās squarely in the category of āthing you would know about if we were friendsā so š¤·āāļøĀ

 - a splash of maple syrup (less than 1Tbs)

-I used my hand-held electric whisk to mix the spices and syrup and coconut milk and then added the seeds, stirred it all together, came back in an hour and stirred some more, added some water because it seemed like it could absorb a bit more, popped it in the fridge and then heated up a small serving when the mood struck.)
+I used my hand-held electric whisk from my Manual coffee bean grinder (& the rest of my hot drink tips) to mix the spices and syrup and coconut milk and then added the seeds, stirred it all together, came back in an hour and stirred some more, added some water because it seemed like it could absorb a bit more, popped it in the fridge and then heated up a small serving when the mood struck.)

 Andrew Sterman also taught me how to make Stewed Fruit, which has become part of my Holiday Specials.